Yaniv railway station: Structure

 In the central part of the station, there are three receiving-departure paths and devices for cargo operations.
 In the western part there is a locomotive column that supplied water to the locomotives.

 In popular culture

-The Yaniv railway station features as an important location in the 2010 PC game S.T.A.L.K.E.R: Call of Pripyat.
+The Yaniv railway station features as an important location in the 2010 PC game S.T.A.L.K.E.R: Call of Pripyat and the 2024 game S.T.A.L.K.E.R.
+2.